 The fixed-route service providers have historically operated in distinct service areas, with GoTriangle being the only fixed-route agency providing service across jurisdictional boundaries.
 The introduction of a countywide funding source in the form of the Wake Transit Plan funding creates more opportunity for service areas to become somewhat blurred over time.
-To date, however, only GoTriangle and GoWake Access operate regional service and GoRaleigh and GoCary operate within their respective communities.
+To date, however, only GoTriangle and GoWake Access operate regional service, GoCary operates a tier system with service operating outside of their boundaries and GoRaleigh operates within their community.